bioneos/upsource-git-hook/README.md

 No external gems are required and this should work out of the box.

-## Why would I need this?
-At [Bio::Neos, Inc](http://bioneos.com), we employ the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) strategy for our version control paradigm.
-We really like the workflow as it keeps our repositories clean and we love that linear history!
-A part of the Git Workflow is that you never push your feature branches, you merge them back into a branch (ours is typically `devel`).
-This plays a big reason with why we needed to make this hook...

-Another key component of our tooling is [Upsource](https://www.jetbrains.com/upsource/) for efficient code reviews.
-Upsource is a really nice system for performing code reviews, but it only allows for code reviews on post-commit code.
-And moreso, it is really geared towards reviewing a branch as a whole.
-And here is the gotchya! for us, we never push our branches so we are always doing a code review on one branch.
-Now, we certainly could all go ahead and `push` our code, then login to Upsource and create a review with the appropriate commits and then assign reviewers.
-But lets be honest, we always forget.
-We tried to make this a part of our workflow but everyone forgot.
-So we thought we'd try having Upsource automatically make a review for us when code was pushed.
-There are two options for that:
-1. Create a review for **every** commit that is pushed, which can result in a completely unmanageable number of review **or**
-2. Append commits to an existing, open review.
-This works as long as the reviews are closed as quickly as possible, otherwise completely unrelated commits can appear in the same review.

-So we were left with either forgetting to create a code review or having nonsense reviews.
-But then we thought, couldn't we use a Git hook?
-We would know the `reference` that was updated and all the commit hashes that were pushed.
-And Upsource has a great [API](https://upsource.jetbrains.com/~api_doc/index.html) available to use!
-So off we went, seeing if we could make these reviews easier on our developers...

 ## What do I need for this to work?
 You need to:
 1. Place this `post-receive` hook in your `<repo>/hooks` directory (make sure it is executable and owned by the correct user/group!)